Pierre Nkurunziza: Burundian Civil War

-Presidency
+Presidency (2005–2020)

 First term, 2005–2010

 Nkurunziza's term as president began on 26 August 2005 and he soon adopted a number of popular policies.
 He presided over the reconstruction of the Burundian state on the basis of the inter-ethnic compromise enshrined in the Arusha Accords which mandated the partition of state positions between Tutsi, Hutu, and the minority Twa ethnic groups.
 The Party for the Liberation of the Hutu People – National Forces of Liberation (Parti pour la libération du peuple Hutu – Forces nationales de libération, PALIPEHUTU–FNL), the final Hutu rebel faction in the Civil War, was demobilised in 2008.
 Burundi became actively involved in the African Union and the state's outstanding public debt was cancelled in 2009 by the "Paris Club".
 However, Nkurunziza's reputation became increasingly tarnished in the face of political factionalism, corruption, and continued insecurity.
 Hussein Radjabu, a leading figure in the CNDD–FDD, was imprisoned for insulting Nkurunziza in 2008.
 However, Nkurunziza was re-elected for a second term in July 2010 with a big majority but was effectively unopposed, as the polls were boycotted by opposition parties.